How Smoking Alcohol Works

 The body can only handle so much alcohol at once.
 If a person inhales alcohol several times within an hour or so, that’s the equivalent of doing double-digit shots of hard liquor in the same amount of time.

 “The alcohol goes into your bloodstream and straight to your brain,” says Jennifer Garrison, a licensed practical nurse (LPN) at Cornerstone Recovery Center.
 “When you inhale alcohol vapors it’s hard to tell how much you are actually consuming, so it’s much easier to overdose.”

 When a new, more powerful way to get an intoxicant into the brain becomes prevalent, the potential for addiction increases along with it.
 The staff at Cornerstone is well aware of this trend and how to treat it.

 Get Alcohol Addiction Treatment Today

-Each patient is treated on a case-by-case basis, and because the effects of smoking alcohol go straight to the brain, people suffering from the adverse effects of this new trend have different needs than long-term alcoholics.
+Each client is treated on a case-by-case basis, and because the effects of smoking alcohol go straight to the brain, people suffering from the adverse effects of this new trend have different needs than long-term alcoholics.
 Cornerstone works directly with families of addicts as well as mental health professionals to create a tailored rehabilitation program to the individual.

 If you or someone you know is addicted to drugs or alcohol, please do not hesitate to seek an addiction treatment center.
 Located in Ft.
-Lauderdale, FL, Cornerstone treats patients from South Florida and parts of the Northeastern United States.
+Lauderdale, FL, Cornerstone treats clients from South Florida and parts of the Northeastern United States.
 For more information about our services, call 954-271-2846 or contact us online.

 Speak to a Counselor